How Construction Firms Can Prevent Data Loss

 • Safety inspection reports that demonstrate regulatory compliance

-• Incident documentation that protects against liability claims
+• Incident documentation that protects against liability claims and supports guidance from injury attorneys

 • Equipment maintenance records that prove safety protocol adherence